canalun/insertfmt/README.md

 ## Installation

+You can download the binary from releases.

+The binary is self-sufficient with no dependencies, and can be put anywhere on your PATH and run with `insertfmt` command!!

-You can install the module directly with `cargo`.
+Or, you can also install the module directly with `cargo`.

 ```
 cargo install insertfmt
 ```

-You can also download the binary from releases.

-The binary is self-sufficient with no dependencies, and can be put anywhere on your PATH and run with `insertfmt` command.

 ## Basic Usage